shreyasichauhan19/RailsAPI/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 3.1.2

-* System dependencies
+* System dependencies:

-* Configuration

-* Database creation

-* Database initialization
+* Database creation: Postgresql

+* Database initialization: run `rake db:seed` after adding new data to ensure it is updated

-* How to run the test suite
+* How to run the API: `rails s` then go to `http://localhost:3000/api/v1/products/`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...